Getting Started With DeZign for DatabasesTable of contents:

 You can start a new project in two ways:

-If you choose to import from database you need to enter the connection parameters.
+If you choose to import from database you need to enter the database connection parameters (like database name, username, password,..).
 If your database supports schemas or owners, you may provide a single schema/owner to only import that schema/owner.
 If you leave it empty all objects from all schemas/owners will be imported.
 After importing all entities will be placed on the main diagram.
+If multiple schemas are imported then a subdiagram is made for each individual schema you import.

 In the left upper part you see the Object Browser where you see a folder for each type of database object: